munin-monitoring/munin-monitoring.github.io/_pages/faq.md

 ### Q: munin-node-configure --shell shows no plugins?

-Check your $PATH.
+Check your `$PATH`.
 If it contains any world-writable directories, including ".", then the configure won't work since -T (perl taint check) is on.
-Remove world-writable paths from $PATH.
+Remove world-writable paths from `$PATH`.

 ### Q: My SNMP plugin doesn't graph anything

-The most frequent reason for this is that munin.conf lists the SNMP unit's address instead of where the SNMP-reading plugin exists. munin.conf should include something like this:
+The most frequent reason for this is that munin.conf lists the SNMP unit's address instead of where the SNMP-reading plugin exists. `munin.conf` should include something like this:

     [SNMP_unit]
     address ip.where.SNMP-plugin.exists
     use_node_name no

 ### Q: I edited my plugin to have min/max values, but they are not taken into account